wp-plugins/bbp-private-groups/readme.txt

 == Changelog ==
 1.0 Version 1

 1.1 Minor changes

 1.2 Author and replies issues fixed

 1.3 topics and replies pafing fixed

 1.4.1 compatibility with 'mark as read' plugin

-1.5 amended to ahev unlimited groups
+1.5 amended to have unlimited groups